ErikGartner/hyperdock/README.md

 ### How does Hyperdock work?

-Hyperdock currently only implements grid search of the parameter space but future release may contain other methods such as sampling from distributions over the parameters.
+Hyperdock supports grid search of parameters from lists and distributions.
+See the [wiki](https://github.com/ErikGartner/hyperdock/wiki/The-Parameter-Spaces) for details on how to define the parameters space.

 ## Setting up Hyperdock